Canadian Natural Resources Limited (CNQ) Shares Up Despite Recent Market Volatility

 Goldman, on the other hand, stated in their research note that they expect to see CNQ reach a price target of $69, previously predicting the price at $62.
 The rating they have provided for CNQ stocks is “Buy” according to the report published on November 21st, 2022.

-During the last 5 trading sessions, CNQ rose by +1.28%, which changed the moving average for the period of 200-days by -19.60% in comparison to the 20-day moving average, which settled at $54.55.
-In addition, Canadian Natural Resources Limited saw -3.28% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CNQ rose by +11.67%, which changed the moving average for the period of 200-days by -1.87% in comparison to the 20-day moving average, which settled at $53.90.
+In addition, Canadian Natural Resources Limited saw 5.02% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CNQ